k-farruh/k-farruh.github.io/_posts/2023-06-09-Next-Level.md

   - category1
   - category2
 ---
-# Next-Level Conversations: LLM+VectorDB with Alibaba Cloud, Customizable and Cost-Efficient

 We recommend using ECS for the backend and front end.
 If the user will use open-source, the LLM (Large Language Model) can be used GPU-ECS…